Fremantle Stuff > people >

-Thanks to Wendy Antonovsky for the above data, and for assembling the image.
+Thanks to Wendy Antonovsky for the data in the first paragraph, and for assembling the image.
 I must add that a Lapidus descendant has informed me that neither Krakouer nor Lapidus were ever actually married to the sisters.

 See also the Antonovskys' notes about the Krakouers in their Heritage Walk.